 Rutabagas are easy to grow in a vegetable garden as they do not need much space, water, or fertilizer.

 This vegetable has a crispy texture; however, it is reduced to half its weight and becomes incredibly buttery when cooked.

 They are ideal to be used for pie because of the buttery luscious texture that they give when cooked.

 These plants need a maturation period of about 90 days or even more, so make sure you give it that time before it is ready to be harvested.

 It requires well-draining and slightly acidic soil that is free of excess water.
 Otherwise, this will rot the roots and eventually inhibit the growth of rutabagas.

 21. Sweet Potatoes (Ipomoea batatas)

-Because they need a growing period of at least four months and they do not do well in colder temperatures, the right thing to do is keep them indoors until they are adaptable to the temperature outside.
+Because they need a growing period of at least four months and do not do well in colder temperatures, the right thing to do is keep them indoors until they are adaptable to the temperature outside.

-Sweet potatoes are grown with small rooted pieces of the tubers that grow ideally in the USDA growing zones of 8 to 11.
+Sweet potatoes are grown with small rooted pieces of tubers that grow ideally in the USDA growing zones of 8 to 11.

 It survives in full to partial shade and needs well-drained and rich soil.